 Question Answer How do I make the chartplotter point me in the direction in which I want to go (bearing)?
 Navigate using Go To.
-See "Setting and following a Direct Course Using Go To" (page 32).
-How do I make the chartplotter giude me along a straight line (minimizing cross track) to a location using the shortest distance from the present location?
-Build a single-leg route and navigate it using Route To (page 34).
-How do I make the chartplotter guide me to a location while avoiding obstacles?
-Build a multi-leg roue and navigate is using Route To.
+See "Setting and Following a Direct Course Using Go To" (page 32).
+How do I make the device guide me along a straight line (minimizing cross track) to a location using the shortest distance from the present location?
+Build a single-leg route and navigate it using Route To (page 35).
+How do I make the device guide me to a location while avoiding obstacles?
+Build a multi-leg route and navigate it using Route To.
 See "Creating and Navigating a Route from Your Present Location" (page 34).
-How do I make the chartplotter steer my automatic pilot?
-Navigate using Route To (page 34).
-Note: To navigate a route created by the Auto Guidance feature with an automaitc pilot, your chartplotter mych be connected to a Garmin GHP series automatic pilot over a NMEA 2000 network.
-Can the chartplotter create a path for me?
-If you have a BlueChare g2 Vision data card, navigate using Auto Guidance.
+How do I make the device steer my automatic pilot?
+Navigate using Route To (page 35).
+Can the device create a path for me?
+If you have a BlueChart g2 Vision data card, navigate using Auto Guidance.
 See "Setting and Following a Course Using Auto Guidance" (page 32).
-How do I change the Auto Gudance settings for my boat?
-See "Auto Guidance Line Configurations" (page 53)
+How do I change the Auto Guidance settings for my boat?
+See "Auto Guidance Line Configurations" (page 59).